 Photography has played an important role in the construction of the myth and reality of the Everglades.
-Imaging Eden presents an overview of the medium’s historic complicity as silent witness, pre-meditated booster, and passionate advocate of this unique environment, and also showcases commissioned work by five international contemporary artists, including Gerald Slota (USA), Jungjin Lee (Korea), Bert Teunissen (the Netherlands) and Jim Goldberg and Jordan Stein (USA), whose practice is photo-based.
-Each artist will be asked to respond to and expand beyond the physical, ideological, and aesthetic boundaries of the Everglades in their own, unique way.
-The exhibition will provide fertile ground for future conversations about one of the most unique, contested, and vital landscapes on the planet.
+Imaging Eden presents an overview of the medium’s historic complicity as silent witness, pre-meditated booster, and passionate advocate of this unique environment, and also showcases commissioned work by five international, contemporary, photo-based artists, including Gerald Slota (USA), Jungjin Lee (Korea), Bert Teunissen (the Netherlands) and Jim Goldberg and Jordan Stein (USA).
+Each artist was asked to respond to and expand beyond the physical, ideological, and aesthetic boundaries of the Everglades in their own, unique way.
+The exhibition provides fertile ground for future conversations about one of the most unique, contested, and vital landscapes on the planet.

 Organized by the Norton Museum of Art